besogogoladze/fedScore/README.md

-# This site is for 4 rugby friends who play in French teams
+# This website is for 4 rugby friends who play in French teams

 Description:
 ***